People Who Think Out Loud Aren’t Crazy

 Thinking out loud lets you know what you want.
-It also helps you find the way to better communicate it.
+It also helps you find the way to communicate it better.
 Also, it gives you the necessary security to defend yourself.
 It gives you determination when facing others and when carrying out your plan.

 Also, it stimulates your imagination.
 The most creative people agree that their works are born from an inner and external dialog.

 - When this conversation happens out loud, its effectiveness multiplies.
-This is thanks to it being verbalized.
+This is due to it being verbalized.

 - So, you can start with a question or an assertion.
 Then, keep questioning and moving forward in your search for answers.

-- This is the way that people arrive at different solutions.
+- This is the way that people can come up with different solutions.